micmejia/bible-dump/AMPC/Luke/Luke 18.md

 I tell you, He will defend _and_ protect _and_ avenge them speedily.
-However, when the Son of Man comes, will He find [[^h]persistence in] faith on the earth?
+However, when the Son of Man comes, will He find [persistence in] faith on the earth?